Monique-nel/BFB321-Group04/README.md

 ```

 The Relationship between the different entities in the database is explored in the ERD below.
+The ERD was created in MySQL Workbench.
 ![ERD in PNG format](https://github.com/Monique-nel/BFB321-Group04/blob/main/ERD%20Reviewed.png?raw=true)